Niltonc/niltonc/README.md

 I'm a front-end developer who loves everything about coding and building components.
 I currently work in the banking sector with React Native, React JS and Next Js. (venturing to learn Node.js to work on the backend someday).

+<i>If you want to improve, rejoice when you are considered foolish and stupid by others. - Epictetus</i>

 👨🏻‍💻 The stacks and technologies I work with on a daily basis:

 <a href="https://www.typescriptlang.org/" title="Typescript"><img src="https://github.com/get-icon/geticon/raw/master/icons/typescript-icon.svg" alt="Typescript" width="21px" height="21px"></a>
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" title="JavaScript"><img src="https://github.com/get-icon/geticon/raw/master/icons/javascript.svg" alt="JavaScript" width="21px" height="21px"></a>